 Once you get through that basic consideration, you might want to consider other features like vacuuming and mulching features, which store and shred yard waste.
 For professional-grade yard maintenance across multiple acres, you’ll want to consider backpack models that pack extra power, or even wheeled models.
 Keep in mind though that wheeled models come with their own drawbacks, like a lack of features and considerably high noise levels.

-It’s a lot to take in while looking for a tool to move leaves, but don’t worry, we’ve got you covered.
+It’s a lot to take in while looking for a tool to move leaves, but don’t worry, we’ve got you covered — you don’t have to go back to raking leaves.
 This guide will take you through the main points to consider while buying a leaf blower while offering up our leaf blower reviews.